hra687261/benchpress/README.md

   * `-p <prover1,prover2>` list of provers to use
   * `--task <profile>` specify which task to use
   * `--nodes`: number of nodes to allocate for the execution
-  * `--ntasks`: number of parallel instances of benchpress to run
-  * `--cpus-per-task`: number of cpus to use on each benchpress instance
 - `benchpress dir config` shows the configuration directory
 - `benchpress dir state` shows the directory where the state (benchmark results) is stored
 - `benchpress check-config <file>` to check that the file is valid configuration